simonroquette/CORAP/README.md

 # Data generation

 Because no big OCR texts with spelling mistakes and their correction exist to my knowledge (if you happen to know any good one, please contact me !), we take a correctly spelled text, and add noise to it in order to have training data.
 I build an OCR noise fonction based on typical mistakes I read on internet, and hard to read letters I saw on my friends' handwriting.
-There are kind of mistakes randomly added :
+There are 4 kind of mistakes randomly added :
  - (20%) Random deletion of a letter
  - (20%) Random addition of a letter
  - (20%) Random replacement of a letter by another (random one)
- - (40%) Replacement of a letter or sequence of letters by another one that looks alike (*nn* with *m*, *u* with *v*... see binarize.py EQUIVALENCE_TABLE for more details)
+ - (40%) Replacement of a letter or sequence of letters by another one that looks alike (**nn** with *m*, *u* with *v*... see binarize.py EQUIVALENCE_TABLE for more details)

 # Model